 History of Countess Mountbatten Hospice

-From the start, Countess Mountbatten House (CMH) was committed to providing modern specialist palliative care, not just through provision of beds, but through integrated support for carers and hospital staff as well as patients.
+From the start, Countess Mountbatten Hospice was committed to providing modern specialist palliative care, not just through the provision of beds but through integrated support for carers and hospital staff as well as patients.

 Today, the hospice supports more than 3,000 patients and their families every year living with terminal illnesses across Southampton and south central Hampshire.